 Fees and Scholarships:

 Students may take lessons for credit or non-credit.
 Music lessons are not covered by tuition; they cost an additional $790 per semester in the 2020/21 academic year.
-If a student receives any amount of financial aid from Vassar and elects performance lessons for credit, and fills out the application, the student will be eligible for a music scholarship in one instrument per semester.
+If a student receives any amount of financial aid from Vassar, elects performance lessons for credit, and fills out the application, the student will be eligible for a music scholarship in one instrument per semester.
 Scholarship forms are available in the Student Financial Services Office.
 Forms must be submitted each semester of lessons.
 If lessons are dropped at any time, this scholarship will have to be paid back in full.

 If the course is dropped before the day classes begin in each semester, the fee will be canceled.
-In the case of withdrawal within seven weeks, with the dean of studies’ approval, charges will be made at the rate of $50 per lesson.
-The minimum charge will be $100.
+In the case of withdrawal within seven weeks, with the dean of studies’ approval, charges will be made at the rate of $60 per lesson.
+The minimum charge will be $120.
 The balance will be refunded.
-No part of the fee is refunded after the seventh week.
+No part of the fee is refunded after the sixth week.

 For more information about the Music Department and its offerings please contact the department at firstname.lastname@example.org.

 The music department strongly believes that music performance in a liberal arts environment should be studied in the context of some knowledge of music history or theory.
 Therefore, co-requisite courses (courses taken in conjunction with music lessons) are encouraged in the first year of lessons and are required by the second year of lessons.
 Students are normally not allowed to continue into a fifth semester of credited lessons without having met a minimum requirement of two co-requisite courses.
 Freshman and first-semester sophomores are especially encouraged to take MUSI 101, 105, 140, or 141.